weingrill/RoboTel/docs/manual.rst

 It is advised to leave the manual switch in "OFF" position, while turning the selector.
 Moving the selector fast in manual operation may cause drive errors.
 If not otherwise noted, these general rules apply for all selections:
 * "ENABLE" enables the drive.
+Pressing "ENABLE" a second time disables the drive.
-* "RESET" disables the drive or resets the error.
+* "RESET" resets the drive or error.
 * Buttons that can be pressed are illuminated.
 * When a limit switch is reached, the respective button is disabled.